 You can taste pita in any bakery.
 In Zagreb there are also some restaurants that only sell pita, like Piterija Tomislav on Selska cesta.

-Cevapi is minced meat rolled in finger-like shape and grilled.
+Cevapi is minced meat rolled in a finger-like shape and grilled.
 They are usually served with pita bread, chopped onions and red pepper spread called ajvar.

 Cevapi aren’t only found in Croatian cuisine but in all countries of Balkan peninsula.